 A special thank you to Cynthia Williams for the special attention and care she gave James while at St. Camillus these past nine years.
 Donations may be made to St. Paul's Lutheran Church, 210 Hazel Street, Liverpool, NY where he was a member.
 A celebration of life will be held at a date to be determined.

-in memory of James Price Knipp, please visit our floral store.
+To send flowers to the family or plant a tree in memory of James Price Knipp, please visit our floral store.